AI winter: The failure of single-layer neural networks in 1969

-Simple networks or circuits of connected units, including Walter Pitts and Warren McCulloch's neural network for logic and Marvin Minsky's SNARC system, have failed to deliver the promised results and were abandoned in the late 1950s.
-Following the success of programs such as the Logic Theorist and the General Problem Solver, algorithms for manipulating symbols seemed more promising at the time as means to achieve logical reasoning viewed at the time as the essence of intelligence, either natural or artificial.
+Simple networks or circuits of connected units, including Walter Pitts and Warren McCulloch's neural network for logic and Marvin Minsky's SNARC system, failed to deliver the promised results and were abandoned in the late 1950s.
+Following the success of programs such as the Logic Theorist and the General Problem Solver, algorithms for manipulating symbols seemed more promising at the time.
+Logical reasoning was viewed as the essence of intelligence, either natural or artificial.

 Interest in perceptrons, invented by Frank Rosenblatt, was kept alive only by the sheer force of his personality.

 He optimistically predicted that the perceptron "may eventually be able to learn, make decisions, and translate languages".

 Mainstream research into perceptrons ended partially because the 1969 book Perceptrons by Marvin Minsky and Seymour Papert emphasized the limits of what perceptrons could do.
 While it was already known that multilayered perceptrons are not subject to the criticism, nobody in the 1960s knew how to train a multilayered perceptron.
 Backpropagation was still years away.

 Major funding for projects neural network approaches was difficult to find in the 1970s and early 1980s.
 Important theoretical work continued despite the lack of funding.
 The "winter" of neural network approach came to an end in the middle 1980s, when the work of John Hopfield, David Rumelhart and others revived large scale interest.
 Rosenblatt did not live to see this, however, as he died in a boating accident shortly after Perceptrons was published.